Central Bank Digital Currencies Are Unexpectedly Becoming a Presidential Election Issue

 The United States has no plans to issue a digital dollar.
 So why are so many politicians coming out against the idea?

 Most Americans spend little time thinking about central bank digital currencies, if they even know what they are.
 For those who don’t, CBDCs are digital forms of national currencies, issued by a country’s central bank.
 The United States Federal Reserve has no plans to issue a digital dollar.
-And yet, potential presidential candidates in next year’s election are already sounding an alarm.
+Yet, potential presidential candidates in next year’s U.S. election are already sounding an alarm.

 “Expect this CBDC issue to become a presidential campaign talking point,” said Ron Hammond, director of government relations at Blockchain Association.
 “Perfect intersection of fear of government, China and finance collapse with the bank crisis.”

 Indeed, a number of potential presidential candidates have recently taken a strong stance against CBDCs.
 Opponents paint a future digital dollar as a government attempt to monitor and even control citizen transactions.
 A CBDC could theoretically be designed so it could be used for certain items but not others.
-Florida Governor Ron DeSantis suggested that the government could use a CBDC to restrict purchases of gas or prevent you from buying too many rifles.
+Florida Governor Ron DeSantis, a likely Republican contender, suggested that the U.S. government could use a CBDC to restrict purchases of gas or prevent you from buying too many rifles.

 Emily Parker is CoinDesk's executive director of global content.

 DeSantis went as far as to propose legislation to ban the use of CBDCs in Florida.
 “The Biden administration’s efforts to inject a Centralized Bank Digital Currency is about surveillance and control,” DeSantis said in the press release.
 Just this week, the bill passed the Florida legislature.
-Then on Wednesday, North Carorlina's House of Representatives unanimously passed a bill banning digital dollar payments to the state.
+Then, on Wednesday, North Carorlina's House of Representatives unanimously passed a bill banning digital dollar payments to the state.

-Another potential presidential candidate, Robert F. Kennedy Jr., a Democrat, used similar language to oppose CBDCs.
+Another potential presidential candidate, Robert F. Kennedy Jr., a Democrat, used similar language to DeSantis' to oppose CBDCs.
 “We should be wary since CBDCs are the ultimate mechanisms for social surveillance and control,” he said.

-Yet another possible candidate, the Republican Vivek Ramaswamy, recently tweeted, “Every GOP candidate needs a clear answer to CBDCs: hell no.”
+Yet, another possible candidate, Republican Vivek Ramaswamy, recently tweeted, “Every GOP candidate needs a clear answer to CBDCs: hell no.”

 While Kennedy’s statement demonstrates that anti-CBDC sentiment isn’t a purely partisan issue, it does appear to be an increasingly popular Republican talking point.
 In March, South Dakota Governor Kristi Noem appeared on Tucker Carlson’s show to explain why she vetoed a central bank digital currency bill.
 The video was featured in a Fox News opinion piece titled, “Politicians are quietly preparing for a digital dollar.
 It’s not good for your freedom.”

 Other well-known Republican politicians have voiced their skepticism of CBDCs, while stopping short of proposing an outright ban.
-Senator Ted Cruz of Texas, for example, introduced legislation to prohibit the Fed from unilaterally creating a direct-to-consumer CBDC.
+Senator Ted Cruz of Texas, for example, introduced legislation to prohibit the Federal Reserve from unilaterally creating a direct-to-consumer CBDC.
 The bill was co-sponsored by Sens.
 Mike Braun (R-Ind.) and Chuck Grassley (R-Iowa).

-In February, Majority Whip Republican Tom Emmer introduced the CBDC Anti-Surveillance State Act.
+In February, Majority Whip Republican Tom Emmer of Minnesota introduced in the House of Representatives the CBDC Anti-Surveillance State Act.
 “Any digital version of the dollar must uphold our American values of privacy, individual sovereignty and free market competitiveness,” Emmer said.
 “Anything less opens the door to the development of a dangerous surveillance tool.”

-Warren Davidson (R-OH) also recently issued a condemnation of states’ legalizing CBDCs.
+Rep. Warren Davidson (R-Ohio) also recently issued a condemnation of states’ legalizing CBDCs.
 “Governments around the world are taking steps to establish a Chinese-style, centralized currency that would give the government more control over our lives,” Davidson said.

-Shadow Boxing
+Shadow boxing

 The urgency of some of this language might give the impression that a digital dollar is right around the corner, but that is far from the case.

 It’s true that more than 100 countries are exploring a CBDC, with 11 countries having already launched one.
 China’s digital yuan is the most famous example.
 But the United States has been very cautious about the idea of issuing a digital dollar, largely because of privacy concerns.
-The current U.S. position is essentially: We should give this more thought.
+The current U.S. position is essentially, we should give this more thought.

-Last year, a White House executive order directed the U.S. Government “to assess the technological infrastructure and capacity needs for a potential U.S. CBDC in a manner that protects Americans' interests.”
+Last year, a Biden Administration executive order directed the U.S. government “to assess the technological infrastructure and capacity needs for a potential U.S. CBDC in a manner that protects Americans' interests.”
 Late last year, MIT and the Federal Reserve Bank of Boston completed their own “agnostic” CBDC research.
-This year, Treasury Undersecretary Nellie Liang said that policymakers are still deliberating about whether to have a CBDC, and if so, what form it would take.
+This year, Treasury Undersecretary Nellie Liang said that policymakers are still deliberating about whether to have a CBDC and, if so, what form it would take.
 “The Fed has also emphasized that it would only issue a CBDC with the support of the executive branch and Congress, and more broadly the public,” Liang said.

 It is also likely that CBDC use would be intermediated by the private sector, rather than managed directly by the Federal Reserve.
 “An intermediated model would facilitate the use of the private sector's existing privacy and identity-management frameworks,” according to the Fed.